-Participation in Junior Leaders helps young people explore their place in the world and identify goals for the future, while developing social-emotional, critical thinking, problem-solving and leadership skills.
-After attending two to eight weeks of overnight summer camp at either Camp Wing in Duxbury or Camp Mitton in Brewster, participants are nominated for Junior Leaders by their camp counselors.
+Participation in Junior Leaders helps young people explore their place in the world and identify goals for the future, while developing social/emotional, critical thinking, problem-solving and leadership skills.
+After attending two to eight weeks of overnight summer camp at either Camp Wing in Duxbury or Camp Mitton, participants are nominated for Junior Leaders by their camp counselors.
 Children are selected based on their demonstrated ability to make good choices, remain positive and helpful in challenging situations, and for exhibiting the potential to be a young leader in their community.
 Schools and community agency staff can also nominate children for Junior Leaders based on these same qualities.
-Families are asked to commit to Junior Leaders from 3rd—7th grade, to participate in one or more overnight summer camp sessions each year, and to attend weekend overnights at the Crossroads camp in Duxbury during the school year.
+Families are asked to commit to Junior Leaders from 3rd—7th grade, to participate in one or more overnight summer camp sessions each year, and to attend weekend overnights at the Camp Wing in Duxbury during the school year.

 Crossroads Junior Leaders Activities include the following:

 - Pathway Weekends: Monthly two-day/two-night sessions during the school year that explore social/emotional learning, relationship building, and critical thinking.